Meet TDP HQ!

 Aggie Fitch

-Senior Communications & Development Manager, Brooklyn, she/her
+Senior Communications and Development Manager, Brooklyn, she/her

 Raised in a home that continually held spontaneous dinner parties of all sizes, Aggie learned about emotional intimacy, community, and joy around a table.
 So, three years after the death of her older brother, Sam, in a motorcycle accident, it was only fitting that she finally found a voice to talk about her brother and her grief over his loss at The Dinner Party table.
 After graduating with a degree in Urban and Environmental Policy she went looking for mission-driven organizations she cared about.
 She is grateful to be given the opportunity to work on a cause so close to her heart.

-Shavonne Bell
+Shay Bell

-Senior Community Support Coordinator, New York City, she/her
+Program Manager, New York City, she/her

-Since losing her mother at age 18, Shavonne’s been on a journey of deep healing and remembrance.
+Since losing her mother at age 18, Shay’s been on a journey of deep healing and remembrance.
 She has come to realize how precious life is and is moved by explorations of the human condition – joy, grief, and all of the mess in-between.
 She believes in the transformative power of vulnerability, emotional alchemy, open hearts, and learning from the shadow aspects of ourselves that often go unloved.
-Shavonne’s excited to be on-board, helping to collectively nurture such a sacred mission.
+Shay’s excited to be on-board, helping to collectively nurture such a sacred mission.
 Bubble tea, candles, and inside jokes with her inner child are just a few things that also spark joy for her.

-Community Advisory Table aka “the CAT”
+Meet our Community Advisory Table aka “the CAT”

 Angeli Carranza / Senior Manager and Business Operations, Instawork